usethesource/rascal-website/courses/Tutor/WritingDocumentation/WritingDocumentation.md

 ---
-title: Maintenance
+title: Writing documentation
+sidebar_position: 1
 ---

 #### Synopsis

-How to maintain a course.
+How to create a course, write concept files and how to maintain them.

 #### Syntax